157-git/rgdocumentation/final_combined_documentation.md

 ![Image 1-24-25 at 12 40 PM](https://github.com/user-attachments/assets/0920a4eb-3407-4adc-bc06-b698a271770d)

+An automation test report is a detailed document generated after running automated test scripts to validate the functionality, performance, and reliability of a software application.

+#### Here’s a breakdown of key elements in an automation test report:

+#### Test Execution Summary:

+1.Overview of the number of tests run, passed, failed, skipped, or blocked.

+2. It also include the duration of the test execution.

+     2. Test Status:

+          - Status of individual test cases (e.g., passed, failed, skipped, or in progress).

+     3. Test Case Details:

+          - Each test case's execution result is included, along with any relevant information, such                         as:

+            - Test case ID

+            - Description

+            - Expected vs. actual results

+            - Steps executed

+            - Pass/fail status

+            - Errors or exceptions encountered

+            - Screenshots or logs (if configured).

+4. Error/Failure Details:

+   - A detailed report of failed tests, including the error message, stack trace, or logs associated with the failure.

+   - It helps to diagnose issues and identify potential bugs or inconsistencies in the application.

+5. Test Coverage:

+   - Information on which features or functionalities were covered during the test execution.

+6. Test Run Environment:

+   - Details about the test environment, such as:

+   - Operating system

+   - Browser version

+Test cases are step-by-step instructions used to verify that a specific functionality of a system works as expected.
+These are executed manually by a tester without the use of automation tools.
+Here's a general structure for writing manual test cases:

+---

 #### **Performance Testing:**

 ---

 **Performance Testing** using **Apache JMeter** is a widely-used approach for testing the performance, scalability, and stability of web applications and services.
 JMeter is an open-source tool designed for load testing and measuring the performance of various services, including web servers, databases, and applications.